What Is ESWT?

 In preparation for ESWT, Dr. Hoy will instruct the patient to stop any anti-inflammatory steroid therapy 6 weeks before the procedure.
 It is important to avoid these medications because they are known to weaken tissue or prolong bleeding under the surface of the skin.

 ESWT is performed in the office.
-The treatment may take up to 30 minutes per foot.
 During the procedure sound waves penetrate the affected area and stimulate the healing response.
 More than one session is needed to adequately treat the inflammation and reduce the patient’s symptoms.

 After the Procedure